a849567264/Simplest-Binance-Futures/README.md

 ##How to start?
 ### 1. Install ccxt as first
-  pip install ccxt
+ ··· pip install ccxt ···
 ### 2. Copy this .py file into your workfolder.

 ### 3. import it in your .py file.
-  from BinanceFutures import BinanceFut
+  ···from BinanceFutures import BinanceFut···

 ## Some tips: